tarruda/python-ush/README.rst

 >>> str('setup.cfg' | cat)
 '[metadata]\ndescription-file = README.rst\n'

-In other words, a filename to the left side of the `|` will connect the file to the command's stdin, a filename to the right side of the `|` will write the command's stdout to the file.
+In other words, a filename on the left side of the `|` will connect the file to the command's stdin, a filename on the right side of the `|` will write the command's stdout to the file.

-When redirecting stdout, the file is truncated.
+When redirecting stdout, the file is truncated by default.
 To append to the file, add the `+` suffix to the filename, For example:
 >>> (echo('some more data') | cat | '.stdout+')()
 (0, 0)
 >>> str(cat('.stdout'))